View Document Text

 Relative Cost of Our Wrap Fee Program to You.

-The program may cost you more or less than purchasing our investment advice and Schwab’s
+Wrap fee programs may cost you more or less than purchasing our investment advisory services and

-them separately, the types of investments held in your account, and the frequency and size of trades
+activity and the types of investments held in the account.

-that comprise a portion of the wrap fee you pay us include certain transaction fees, client accounts that
+Because a portion of the wrap fee is used to pay Schwab for certain transaction costs, Wolff Financial

 Our wrap fee does not cover the fees and costs listed below, which may apply to assets in your enrolled